liamcottle/reticulum-meshchat/README.md

     - Over low-powered, license-free, ISM band LoRa Radio, with an [RNode](https://github.com/markqvist/RNode_Firmware).
     - ...and via any other interface supported by the Reticulum Network Stack.
 - It can communicate with any other existing [LXMF](https://github.com/markqvist/lxmf) client.
-- It can browse micron pages and download files from [Nomad Network](https://github.com/markqvist/nomadnet) nodes.
+- It can download files and browse micron pages (mini decentralised websites) hosted on [Nomad Network](https://github.com/markqvist/nomadnet) nodes.

 ## Features